ChestahCheetos/CarSalesRegression/README.md

 # Car Sales Regression

 This is an algorithm designed to estimate a car's sale price given a small handful of features.
+The main purpose of this project was to learn about how to effectively utilize pipelines when building a model.

 The notebook is diveded into sections detailing the actions being taken.